 The position of Chief of Staff is filled by a Police Major.
-The Chief of Staff oversees the Public Information Office and the Technology Research Unit.
+The Chief of Staff oversees the Public Information Office.
 The Chief of Staff or his designee serves as the promotional coordinator.
 Additionally, the Chief of Staff is responsible for coordinating with the Law Department all issues regarding lawsuits, legal opinions, and human resources issues requiring legal guidance.